Bob Gorinski

-Robert John Gorinski (born January 7, 1952) is a retired Major League Baseball outfielder and designated hitter.
+Robert John Gorinski (born January 7, 1952) is an American former Major League Baseball outfielder and designated hitter.
 He played one season for the Minnesota Twins, with a .195 batting average.

 Gorinski is a native of Calumet, Pennsylvania and a graduate of Mount Pleasant Area High School in 1970.
-Gorinski was selected by the Minnesota Twins in the 1st round (22nd pick overall) of the 1970 Major League Baseball Draft.
+Gorinski was selected by the Minnesota Twins in the 1st round (22nd pick overall) of the 1970 Major League Baseball draft.
 He made his Major League Baseball debut on April 10, 1977 for the Minnesota Twins.

 Minor leagues

 Gorinski began his professional career in the Gulf Coast League in 1970.
 That season, while playing with the Sarasota Twins, he led the league with 6 home runs.
 By 1972, Gorinski advanced to playing Single-A baseball in the Carolina League with the Twins' affiliate in Lynchburg.
 There he led the league with 23 home runs.
 The following year in 1974, he led the Southern League, while with the Orlando Twins, with 23 home runs and 100 RBIs.
 In 1976, he led the Pacific Coast League with 28 home runs and 110 RBIs, while with the Tacoma Twins.